 An Exploration of Indigenous Autism in Canada: A Nehiyaw Perspective

+Recorded February 22, 2024.
 Indigenous people are often under-presented in the discourse around autism.
 Drawing from his experience as a parent and member of Samson Cree Nation, Grant will explore ideas and concepts on how to better support Indigenous families with autistic children by incorporating Indigenous perspectives and knowledge into practice.
 Grant will also discuss the significance of Indigenous culture and connection in creating healthy environments, as well as explore practical tips for integrating holistic models into Western approaches, practices, services, and supports.
+Join Grant as he guides us on an exploration of Indigenous autism in Canada.

 Grant Bruno is Nehiyawak (Plains Cree) and a registered member of Nipsihkopahk (Samson Cree Nation), one of the reserves that makes up Maskwacis, Alberta, but grew up in Enoch Cree Nation.
 He is a PhD in Medical Sciences – Pediatrics student at the University of Alberta.
 Grant Bruno is a father, two of his children are on the autism spectrum.
 His PhD research will explore redefining autism from a Nehiyaw lens, gathering stories with families and individuals who have experiences with autism using a strength-based approach, as well as gathering data on the perspectives of autism in Maskwacis.